vinylman444/final-project/README.md

 /home/add-game - page that allows a user to add a game

+/home/account - page that display's the games and locations a the user has added

 ## Site map

 (__TODO__: draw out a site map that shows how pages are related to each other)